langaracpsc/server/README.md

 - Follow the logs with `docker compose logs -f`

 - To update from the github repository, use `git pull` then `docker compose stop` and `docker compose rm`, then `docker compose up -d`

+- Use `docker-compose down -v --rmi all --remove-orphans` to clear the docker compose cache (we need to move to podman)